The Battery Whisperer's Guide: Squeezing Every mAh from Your Tracker

 Peripherals are sneaky.
 One 50μA standby line doesn’t seem much—until you multiply it by three sensors, 24 hours, and 15 days.

-Our IMU (ICM-20948) runs in accelerometer-only mode most of the time (8μA).
+Our IMU runs in accelerometer-only mode most of the time (8μA).
 Full 9-axis activation is conditional: real movement or a calibration window.

 And audio?
 Off by default.
 We power it via MOSFET only for 2-second windows during specific user-defined scenarios (barking analysis, sound classification).